Low Shear Pump

-Laminar flow means layered fluid – different layers of fluid move through the pipe in a straight line unlike turbulent flow where the direction of the fluid as it travels is quite random and effectively it mixes together.
+Laminar flow means layered fluid – different layers of fluid move through the pipe in a straight line unlike turbulent flow where the direction of the fluid as it travels is quite random n essence and it mixes together.

 By maintaining laminar flow through the pump and in the piping system, it helps to reduce or prevent damaging turbulent flow.

 What is the working principle of a low shear pump?

 The key working principles behind low shear pumping are;

 - low fluid velocity (laminar flow rather than turbulent flow).